Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 If you find this case study helpful, consider leaving a comment below.

-This case study deep dives into knowing about Saffola, its target audience, the 4P of the marketing mix, its marketing strategies and campaigns undertaken by them.
+Saffola is a brand that is passionate about its mission.
+This case study deep dives into knowing about Marketing strategy of Saffola, its target audience, the 4P of the marketing mix and campaigns undertaken by them.
 So let us first know about Saffola as a brand in the coming section.

 About Saffola